 knot.stack

-The knot.stack library provides stack definition and stack lifecycle functions.
-Stack definitions are blueprints describing which spaces make up a stack and how they are wired together.
-When you create a stack from a definition, spaces are created with the stack field set, dependencies resolved, and port forwards applied.
+The knot.stack library provides stack template (definition) management and stack lifecycle functions.
+Stack templates are blueprints describing which spaces make up a stack and how they are wired together.
+When you create a stack from a template, spaces are created with the stack field set, dependencies resolved, and port forwards applied.

 Functions